-Period of Delivery: April 1, 2001 through October 31, 2001
+Period of Delivery: May 1, 2001 through October 31, 2001

-Other Terms: Notwithstanding anything to the contrary in the Agreement (defined below), NUI will pay ENA in five equal payments in the amount of $9,958,461 each payment on the following dates: December 25, 2001, January 25, 2002, February 25, 2002, March 25, 2002, and April 25, 2002
+Other Terms: 1) Notwithstanding anything to the contrary in the Agreement (defined below), NUI will pay ENA in five equal payments in the amount of $9,958,461 for each payment on the following dates: December 25, 2001, January 25, 2002, February 25, 2002, March 25, 2002, and April 25, 2002.

+2) Notwithstanding anything to the contrary in the Agreement, Section 4.6 does not apply to this Transaction Agreement.

 This Transaction Agreement is being provided pursuant to and in accordance with the Master Firm Purchase/Sales Agreement dated effective as of April 1, 2001 between Customer and Company (the "Agreement"), and constitutes part of and is subject to all of the terms and provisions of such Agreement.
 All capitalized terms herein used, but not defined, shall have the meanings set forth in the Agreement.
 Please confirm that the terms stated herein accurately reflect the agreement reached between Company and Customer by returning an executed copy of this letter to Company.